IBM-Security/mobile-access-sdk-ios/README.md

 <br/>

 ## Terms of Support
-The Mobile Access SDK for Android will support continuous delivery for features and security vulnerabilties and defects into the latest stream.
+The Mobile Access SDK for iOS will support continuous delivery for features and security vulnerabilties and defects into the latest stream.
 Security vulnerabilties and critical defects will be backported into Older SDK Versions.
 _Support_ is defined as fixing of critical security vulnerabilties and defects. _Support_ does not imply new feature enhancements.

 | Support Statement | Latest SDK Versions (Xcode 9.0) | Older SDK Versions (Xcode < 9.0) |